 Catherine is Métis, born in Alberta and raised in the Northwest Territories.
-In the early part of her career, she worked as a reporter, editor and then executive director of NCS NWT, a non-profit Indigenous media organization.
+In the early part of her career, she worked as a reporter, editor and then executive director at NCS NWT, a non-profit Indigenous media organization.
 She is a Fellow of Carleton University’s School of Public Policy and Administration and holds a Master’s Degree in Public Administration and Policy from the University of Ottawa.

-Federal government positions:
+Federal government positions

 2013-2015 Canada School of Public Service: Vice President, Strategic Directions and Service Excellence